DataDog/documentation/content/en/network_monitoring/network_path/setup.md

 ## Setup

-### Network Traffic Paths
+### Network traffic paths

-Configure network traffic paths to allow the Agent to automatically discover and monitor network routes based on actual network traffic, without requiring you to specify endpoints manually.
+Configure network traffic paths to allow the Agent to automatically discover and monitor network paths based on actual network traffic, without requiring you to specify endpoints manually.

 1. Enable the `system-probe` traceroute module in `/etc/datadog-agent/system-probe.yaml` by adding the following: